samsk/include-url/README.md

 ===========
 Include URL is a [Wordpress](https://wordpress.org) plugin for seamless inclusion of data from remote urls, optionaly passing GET parameters to it.

-This way, you can create ie. simple frontend page for some internal service, that will be seamlessly incoporated in your Wordpress site, using its theme and all what wordpress provides.
+This way, you can create simple frontend page for some internal service, that will be seamlessly incoporated in your Wordpress site, using its theme and all what wordpress provides.

 # Syntax
 `
-[include-url href="<URL>" params="param1,param2,param3..." timeout="seconds" cache="seconds" allow-file="1"]
+[include-url href="<URL>" params="param1,param2,param3..." timeout="seconds" cache="seconds" allow-file="1" allow-shortcode="1"]
 `

 - ***<URL>*** - http:// or https:// url